Jivya Soma Mashe

-Jivya Soma Mashe (1934 - 15 May 2018) was an artist of the Maharashtra state in India, who popularised the Warli tribal art form.
+Jivya Soma Mashe (ISO: Jivyā Somā Mhāsē; 1934 – 15 May 2018) was an artist of the Maharashtra state in India, who popularised the Warli tribal art form.

-Mashe was born in Dhamangaon village in Talasari taluka of Thane district of Maharashtra.
+Mashe was born in Dhamangaon village in Talasari taluka of Thane district (now Palghar district) of Maharashtra.
 At the age of 11, he came to Kalambipada village in Dahanu taluka of Thane district.
-In the 1970s the Warli Painting, which was a predominantly ritual art till that time, took a radical turn, when Jivya Mashe started to paint not for any special ritual, but on an everyday basis.
+In the 1970s the Warli painting, which was a predominantly ritual art till that time, took a radical turn, when Jivya Mashe started to paint not for any special ritual, but on an everyday basis.

 His talent was soon noticed, first nationally (it was rewarded straight from the hand of India's senior political figures, such as Jawaharlal Nehru and Indira Gandhi) then internationally (Magiciens de la terre, Centre Pompidou), bringing unprecedented recognition, which prompted many other young men to follow suit.
 They started to paint regularly for commercial purposes.

 Life

-Jivya Soma Mashe lost his mother at an early age of 7 and out of shock he stopped speaking for several years, communicating only by drawing pictures in the dust.
+Jivya Soma Mashe lost his mother when seven years old; out of shock he stopped speaking for several years, communicating only by drawing pictures in the dust.
 This strange attitude soon won him a special status within his community.

-The first government agents sent to preserve and protect Warli Painting were amazed by his artistic abilities.
-Jivya Soma Mashe showed a heightened sensitivity and unusually powerful imagination, which seem to be the legacy of his early introspective period.
+The first government agents sent to preserve and protect Warli painting were impressed by his artistic abilities.
+Jivya Soma Mashe showed a heightened sensitivity and unusually powerful imagination, which it was conjectured was a legacy of his early introspective period.
 Paper and canvas freed him from the constraints of working on rough, sheer walls and he transformed the brusque look of the ephemeral paintings into a free, deeply sensitive style.
-His sensitivity emerges in every detail of his paintings.
+His sensitivity emerged in every detail of his paintings.
 Strokes, lines and a mass of dots swarm and vibrate on the canvas, coming together to form clever compositions which reinforce the general impression of vibration.
 Details and the overall composition both contribute to a sense of life and movement.
 Recurring themes, from tribal life and Warli legends, are also a pretext for celebrating life and movement.

 Jivya Soma Mashe summed up the deep feeling which animates the Warli people, saying "There are human beings, birds, animals, insects, and so on.
 Everything moves, day and night.
 Life is movement".

 The Warli, adivasi, or the indigenous peoples, speak to us of ancient times and evoke an ancestral culture.
 An in-depth study of this culture may give further insight into the cultural and religious foundations of modern India.
 He died aged 84 on 15 May 2018 and was accorded a state funeral.

 Jivya has two sons Sadashiv and Balu and a daughter.
 His elder son, Sadashiv was born in 1958.
 Both of his sons are well known exponents of this art form.